davidglavas/indigo/_posts/2018-05-20-lets-build-an-audio-classifier.md

 Note that there are much better approaches for classifying the UrbanSound8K dataset.
 I used a simple fully connected neural network with one layer and few hidden units due to hardware constraints.
 The most common deep learning based approach for classification of sounds is to convert the audio file to an image (ex. spectrogram, MFCC, CRP), and then use a convolutional neural network to classify the image.
 The best classification accuracy on the UrbanSound8K dataset I could find is 93%, the approach is described [here](https://www.sciencedirect.com/science/article/pii/S1877050917316599).

 The approach I used in this post is by no means a good one when it comes to maximizing classification performance.
 It's great for learning because it can easily be transferred to similar problems to get working prototypes quickly.
 In case you wish to use a different dataset of audio recordings you could research what features work well for your data and adapt the feature extraction process.
-In case you use fewer or more classes, simply change the $n_classes$ parameter.
-In case you want to try out more layers and/or units, simply change the $hidden_units$ parameter.
-You can swap $l2_regularization_strength$ for $ l1_regularization_strength$ or add $dropout=0.5$ to the initialization phase of the $DNNClassifier$.
-You can swap the $proximalAdagradOptimizer$ with another [optimizer]( https://www.tensorflow.org/api_docs/python/tf/train/Optimizer) (ex.  $tf.train.AdagradOptimizer(learning_rate=learning_rate)$).
+In case you use fewer or more classes, simply change the `n_classes` parameter.
+In case you want to try out more layers and/or units, simply change the `hidden_units` parameter.
+You can swap `l2_regularization_strength` for `l1_regularization_strength` or add `dropout=0.5` to the initialization phase of the `DNNClassifier`.
+You can swap the `proximalAdagradOptimizer` with another [optimizer]( https://www.tensorflow.org/api_docs/python/tf/train/Optimizer) (ex.  `tf.train.AdagradOptimizer(learning_rate=learning_rate)`).

 To conclude, we learned how to use librosa to extract features from audio files.
 Then we learned how to build a simple but flexible framework for quick experiments with the Estimator API.
 Finally we learned how to evaluate results and compared it with the results of others.
+Feel free to comment on what I could have done better or what you would have done differently and why.